 By Kenneth Li and Nick Zieminski

-The three main business divisions — Legal Professionals, Tax & Accounting Professionals, and Corporates — all reported higher sales, with the tax group achieving a 15% revenue gain, excluding currency fluctuations.
+The three main divisions – Legal Professionals, Tax & Accounting Professionals, and Corporates – reported higher quarterly sales, led by an 11% increase in the tax business.